MonashBioinformaticsPlatform/15-07-swc-r-intro-r/index.md

 2.  it's free, well-documented, and runs almost everywhere;
 3.  it has a large (and growing) user base among scientists; and
 4.  it has a large library of external packages available for performing diverse tasks.
+    * Statistics focus.
+    * Bioconductor for bioinformatics tasks.
+Several popular Bioconductor packages were developed in Melbourne at the Walter & Eliza Hall Institute, so local expertise is available.

 But the two most important things are to use whatever language your colleagues are using,